haloriyan/bidhan/README.md

 ## Found a issue?

-Contribute and join into open-source community by reporting some issues that appears in fresh installation and/or when you developping an application.
+Contribute and join to open-source community by reporting some issues that appears in fresh installation nor when you developing an application.
 Send me an email to [riyan.satria.619@gmail.com](mailto:riyan.satria.619@gmail.com) to report any issues.

 ## License